Liza Araneta Marcos: Advocacies

 As First Lady, Araneta Marcos has been involved in matters primarily on education and culture.

-Being a former part-time criminal law professor, Araneta Marcos stressed the importance of education within the country, and launches measures to support students in need.
+Being a part-time criminal law professor, Araneta Marcos stressed the importance of education within the country, and launches measures to support students in need.
 During the opening of the Presidential Museum at the National Library of the Philippines, Araneta Marcos also emphasized the importance of libraries in the educational system, and has loaned over 40,000 books for organizing, cleaning, and repairs.

 Aside from education, Araneta Marcos also initiated support programs on arts & crafts, and cultural activities, as she once spearheaded the full scale cultural mapping program within her husband's province, Ilocos Norte, during her time as the province's first lady.
 Araneta Marcos also launched cultural enhancement, preservation, industrial, and tourism programs which aims to support the local communities, particularly in the weaving industry.

 Araneta Marcos is also a known supporter for the arts, wherein she serves as one of the Board of Trustees at the Asian Cultural Council since 2016, and has inaugurated support programs for various artists.

+She also considers the rehabilitation of the Pasig River as a top priority in order to restore the river's former beauty, wishing to transform the Pasig River into an attraction like the River Thames in the United Kingdom, the Chao Phraya River in Thailand, and the Seine in France as "arteries of commerce, lifestyle, tourism, and culture" that "draw visitors from home and overseas".
+Araneta Marcos also spearheaded the implementation of the Pasig Bigyang Buhay Muli Project, a river rehabilitation project that includes the construction of the Pasig River Esplanade, a riverfront esplanade project located along the Pasig River, and will feature a variety of parks, open spaces, shops, bike lanes, and walk paths, in collaboration with his husband, President Bongbong Marcos, DHSUD Secretary Jose Acuzar, WTA Design Studio Principal Architect William Ti Jr., and other local officials.

+Political views

+As First Lady, Araneta Marcos has been subjected to accusations of her interfering with her husband's administration, which she has denied.
+In an interview by broadcaster Anthony Taberna in April 2024, she acknowledged that her relationship with Marcos' vice president, Sara Duterte had declined after she said she saw the latter laughing when her father, former President Rodrigo Duterte publicly called his successor a drug addict ("bangag") and accused their son Sandro of seeking higher political office during a rally against proposed constitutional reform in January 2024.
+Araneta Marcos also admitted to ignoring the Vice President in public functions following the incident; in February that year, she was seen snubbing the Vice President during President Bongbong Marcos' departure to Vietnam.

+In the same interview with Taberna, Araneta Marcos called herself "the worst politician", stating that her husband once called her in jest the "ambassador of badwill" due to her misremembering politicians' names.